russcollier/Tank/README.md

 The container only creates components when it is asked to "resolve" them, either explicitly, or while resolving the dependencies of another component.
 So even if you registered 100 services, but only tried to resolve one of them (whose component didn't have any dependencies), the container would only ever create that one service's component object/instance.

 The container internally keeps track of each instance it creates.
 So basically each component is treated as a [Singleton](http://en.wikipedia.org/wiki/Singleton_pattern) where only one instance is created for the life time of the application.
 That is of course, assuming you leave the creation of that component class entirely up to the container!

+Also it's worth noting that when we refer to components, we're referring to classes that implement interfaces.
+Not all of your classes will fit into this definition (and thus shouldn't be controlled by the container), particularly things like domain model classes, DTOs, etc.

 ## How Dependencies Are Configured